 - 1 Tablespoon sesame oil

-- About 10 baby carrots, cut into strips or sliced thin
+- 2 cups carrots cut into strips or sliced thin

 - 1 Tablespoon sesame seeds

 - Combine soy sauce (or coconut aminos,) sugar, garlic and ginger in a small bowl and set aside.

 - Heat sesame oil in skillet over medium-high heat.